imeleges/REMA_Dubai/README.md

 - and goes up to 6,792 sqft,
 - with median value of  1346 sqft.

-Area of 37 sqft is obviously a typo, that couldn't be so small, and maximum areas is could be a misplaced listing and supposed to be in other category, commercial like offices, shop, etc.
+Area of 37 sqft is obviously an error as it can't be so small and largest areas could be a misplaced listing that was supposed to be under a commecial category (offices, shops, etc).

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/area_4_500.png?raw=true">